 Twizzle joined Flying High Farm on Saturday, March 6, 2010.
 She is a large Tobiano Piebald pony - a fancy way of saying that she is dark brown/black and white, but mostly white.

 Bramble joined Flying High Farm in April 2011.
-He is a small pony,
+He was saved from an auction by a rescue group.
+Sarah then brought him into

 Smitty has been at Flying High Farm since its inception and thinks he owns the waiting room.